OwenGraham/Selenium-Web-Testing-Project/README.md

 ### Running in headed mode

+To see the tests running on a screen, set the headless system property of Maven's test command to false.

+`mvn test -Dheadless=false`

-To see the tests running on a screen remove the following line from the method `getChromeOptions()` in `src/test/java/com/github/owengraham/selenium_project/utils/DriverManager.java`:
+Alternatively, in an editor, remove the following line from the method `getChromeOptions()` in `src/test/java/com/github/owengraham/selenium_project/utils/DriverManager.java`:
 ```java
 options.addArguments("headless");
 ```